Water-Melon/Melang/README.md

 Melang is a script Language of preemptive scheduling coroutine in single thread.
 It is only support on UNIX/Linux.

-> At present, the migration of the script library to multi-threading has not been completed, so an error may be reported when executing `make`.
->

 ### Installation